-This statement has been published by The Gibson O'Neill Company Limited for and on behalf of itself and its group companies ("the Group"} including Bulkhaul Ltd, Middlesbrough Football & Athletic Company (1986) Limited and Rockliffe Hall Limited in accordance with the Modern Slavery Act 2015.
-It sets out the progress made by the Group during the year ending 30 June 2019 to prevent modern slavery and human trafficking in its business and supply chains.
+This statement has been published by Middlesbrough Football Club Foundation Limited (“Foundation”) in accordance with the Modern Slavery Act 2015.
+It sets out the progress made by the Foundation during the year ending 30 June 2020 to prevent modern slavery and human trafficking in its business and supply chains.
 We have a wide range of suppliers and commercial partners who operate in different industries and territories throughout the world.

 Modern Slavery is a crime and a violation of fundamental human rights.
 Modern Slavery can take many forms including slavery, servitude, forced or compulsory labour and human trafficking.
 The underlying principle is the exploitation of a person or the coercion of a person to work against their will for the benefit of another.

-We continue to take a pragmatic approach and promote a zero tolerance of modern slavery in any form in our business or supply chains by:
+We continue to take a pragmatic approach to promote a zero tolerance of modern slavery in any form in our business or supply chains and prevent worker vulnerability by:

 - including obligations on suppliers to comply with the Modern Slavery Act in our contractual agreements and terms of business and refusing to work with suppliers who cannot commit to meeting the standards we expect;

 - having a clear framework of rules and behaviours and encourage the reporting of any concerns or breaches via our Whistleblowing Procedure so that they can be dealt with appropriately in accordance with our policies and procedures;

 - having robust recruitment procedures in place supported and communicated by the Recruitment and Selection Policy and conducting eligibility to work in the UK checks before any appointment commences within the Foundation.
 In addition, we use a preferred supplier list to source temporary workers;